 Title:

-Adopting 3D Body Scanning in Customized Apparel Design: Cultural, Technical, and Perceptual Barriers of Fashion Designers, Pattern Maker and Final Users Technology
+Adopting 3D Body Scanning in Customized Apparel Design: Cultural, Technical, and Perceptual Barriers of Fashion Designers, Pattern Maker, and Final Users Technology

 Authors: